kadetat/sphinx-template/source/paper/index.rst

 What makes Django a clear top two favorite in Python frameworks for developers?
 First, Django forces a consistent app structure (MVT) that we will quickly explain.
-Also, when looking into Django, you'll quickly find that Django has a TON of features that are built into the framework and are pluggable whenever a developer needs it.
+Also, when looking into Django, you'll find that there are a TON of features that are built into the framework and are pluggable whenever a developer needs.
 If a developer needs account management, they can just plug it in.
 If a developer needs an admin panel for CRUD activities, they can just plug it in.
 Django has a lot of features that are completely pluggable that we will go over.